-Parkwood Place is a new affordable housing subdivision that has recently been developed in East Houma with strategic financing terms for the developer along with loans and subsidies available to first-time homebuyers from local lenders, USDA and Terrebonne Parish Consolidated Government.
+Parkwood Place is a new affordable housing subdivision that has recently been developed in East Houma.
+The subdivision's future plans include a Head Start facility and multiple affordable rental properties of all bedroom sizes.
 At least 51% of the homes constructed are mandated to be sold or leased to households at or below 80% of median income.
 This project that will provide for 144 new homes is funded with HUD dollars that were allocated to Terrebonne Parish by the Louisiana Office of Community Development as a result of Hurricanes Gustav and Ike.